christianityorigins/website/blog/_posts/2016-05-01-cosmotheism.md

 2 Cosmology

-Cosmotheism cosmology revolves around the belief that the universe and the divine are interconnected, often seeing the cosmos as a manifestation of a higher spiritual presence.
+Cosmotheist cosmology revolves around the belief that the universe and the divine are interconnected, often seeing the cosmos as a manifestation of a higher spiritual presence.
 It emphasizes that reality is not separate from the sacred but is an evolving expression of it.

 Essentially it is about seeing divinity in the universe, laws of physics, etc.